sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 Then run the `src campaign preview` command again, or `src campaign apply` to immediately publish the changesets.

 In the Sourcegraph web UI you'll see a progress indicator for the changesets that are being published.
 Any errors will be shown, and you can retry publishing after you've resolved the problem by running `src campaign apply` again.
-You don't need to worry about it creating multiple branches or pull requests when you retry, because it uses the same branch name.
+You don't need to worry about multiple branches or pull requests being created when you retry, because the same branch name will be used.

 To publish a changeset, you need admin access to the campaign and write access to the changeset's repository (on the code host).
 For more information, see [Code host interactions in campaigns](managing_access.md#code-host-interactions-in-campaigns).
 [Forking the repository](#known-issues) is not yet supported.